Earth’s Energy Budget-Seasonal Cycles

 Show Animation of Earth Net Radiative Flux video and then review students’ answers.
 NOTE: This video shows the difference between how much solar energy enters the Earth system and how much heat energy escapes into space, also known as net radiation from July 2006 to the present.
 Some places absorb more energy than they give off back to space, so they have an energy surplus.
 Other places lose more energy to space than they absorb, so they have an energy deficit.

-3. Play the following video
+3. Play the following video from NASA.

 Discuss whether the patterns students observe are consistent with your earlier observations.